BuildMan-Alpha/AlphaHelp/README.md

 ## Notes on node version

 Unless we move to nvm, we are stuck at version 12.xx of nodejs, as ubuntu seems to prefer that version (even in the latest 22.x version).
+Had to change version for both simple-git and express.